oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The resulting Disclosure would be: `WyJfMjZiYzRMVC1hYzZxMktJNmNCVzVlcyIsICJmYW1pbHlfbmFtZSIsICJNw7ZiaXVzIl0`

-Note that the JSON encoding of the object is not canonicalized, so variations in white space, encoding of Unicode characters, and ordering of object properties are allowed.
+Note that variations in whitespace, encoding of Unicode characters, ordering of object properties, etc., are allowed in the JSON representation and no canonicalization needs be performed before base64url-encoding.
 For example, the following strings are all valid and encode the same claim value "Möbius":

- * A different way to encode the umlaut (two dots `¨` placed over the letter):\
+ * A different way to encode the unicode umlaut:\
 `WyJfMjZiYzRMVC1hYzZxMktJNmNCVzVlcyIsICJmYW1pbHlfbmFtZSIsICJNX`\
 `HUwMGY2Yml1cyJd`
  * No white space:\